top of page

 • Apr 3

-Garima sat down with Udit to trace his winding path from small-town ambitions to the big screen.
-Udit is recognized and celebrated for his outstanding performances in the film Agni, the series Jamtara on Netflix, Crash Course on Amazon Prime, Saas Bahu Aur Flamingo, and more.
+Garima sat down with Udit to understand his journey – from Kanpur to Mumbai.
+Today, Udit is recognized and celebrated for his outstanding performances in The Royals, Agni, Crash Course, Saas Bahu Aur Flamingo, Jamtara, and more.

 His story is a raw, relatable nudge for anyone chasing a dream.
 And here's the excerpt from the conversation.
-Read along!
+Read along as we begin the conversation with his latest show – The Royals on Netflix.

 We’re both 90s kids, a time when career options were quite specific and well outlined by our parents.
 Tell me, did you always want to become an actor?